CDCgov/childhood-immunization-demand-calculator/README.md

 - Ignore maternal RSV vaccination.
 - Do not includes territories/FASs.
 - Do not model the relationship between patients' demand for treatment, providers' demand for shipments of drug, and manufacturers' shipping timelines.

-## Getting started with the example

-1. Run preprocessing script `scripts/preprocess.py`.
-This cleans the raw data in `data/` into ready-to-analyze data in `input/`.
-2. Write the scenarios with `scripts/write_scenarios.py`.
-Examine the parameter sets in `input/scenarios.yaml`.
-3. Run and analyze the scenarios with `scripts/scenarios.py`.
-This runs the demand calculations for multiple scenarios and then produces tables and figures.
-4. See output in `output/`.

 ## File structure